 Because of significant increases in student enrollments over the past 20 years, the University's inventory of classroom, teaching lab, and other types of instructional space have been stretched to its limits.
 This project therefore seeks to develop a general classroom/academic building that will provide additional academic space for general use.

-Project Location: Main Campus (west of the Collins Building)
+Project Location: Main Campus (St. Augustine Street west of Gay Street)

 51. Project Name: Keen Building Renovation